zteoh/choretracker-react-starter/README.md

 end
 ```

-Run all three model tests by executing `rake test:units` on the command line and make sure everything is passing.
+Run all three model tests by executing `rails test test/models` on the command line and make sure everything is passing.

 15. Before we go, let's check the testing coverage.
 To do this, go to the coverage directory of the project, open the file `index.html` in your browser, click on the models tab and view the coverage for your models.
 Standard procedure is to ensure 100% test coverage for all of our lines of code, but notice one of the models is not at 100%!
 This is because we added the `points_earned` method without any test cases (which is not good).
 Add in some test cases to ensure that this model is back up to 100% test coverage.